Discourses on Salt and Iron: Policies in the early Han

 Policies in the early Han were marked by laissez-faire principles, due to the adoption by the early emperors of the Taoist principle of Wu wei (無為), literally meaning "do nothing".
 As part of their laissez-faire policy, agricultural taxes were reduced from 1/15 of agricultural output to 1/30, and for a brief period abolished entirely.
 In addition, the labor corvée required of peasants was reduced from one month every year to one month every three years.
 The minting of coins was privatized, while Qin taxes on salt and other commodities were removed.

 Later opponents of taxation described the early Han as a prosperous period and lamented what they saw as overtaxation.
-Under Emperor Jing, ... the ropes used to hang the bags of coins were breaking apart due to the weight, and bags of grain which had been stored for several years were rotting because they had been neglected and not eaten.
+Under Emperor Jing of Han, ... the ropes used to hang the bags of coins were breaking apart due to the weight, and bags of grain which had been stored for several years were rotting because they had been neglected and not eaten.
 Severe criminal punishments, such as cutting off the nose of an offender, were abolished.

 Merchants and industrialists in particular prospered during this period.
 In the early Western Han, the wealthiest men in the empire were the merchants who produced and distributed salt and iron, acquiring wealth that rivaled the annual tax revenues collected by the imperial court.
 These merchants invested in land, becoming great landowners and employing large numbers of peasants.
 A salt or iron industrialist could employ over one thousand peasants to extract either liquid brine, sea salt, rock salt, or iron ore.